cloud-native-canada/meetups/README.md

 ### Slack

-Join our vibrant K8s Canada Slack community to ask you questions, collaborate bettween other Canadian cities, meet people with same interest and learn about latest CNCF, Kubecon, KCDs news - [http://K8scanadaslack.herokuapp.com](http://K8scanadaslack.herokuapp.com)
+Join our vibrant K8s Canada Slack community to ask your questions, collaborate between other Canadian cities, meet people with same interests, and learn about the latest CNCF, Kubecon, and KCDs news - [http://K8scanadaslack.herokuapp.com](http://K8scanadaslack.herokuapp.com)

 ### Twitter